 Bottom line?
 The exact relationship between hidradenitis suppurativa and biofilms remains unclear, even as researchers seek new approaches for disrupting—and even preventing their development in those living with HS.
 Because treating biofilms directly is still an ongoing area of research, for now the majority of treatment options focus on HS itself.
 These include antibiotics (with the understanding that at some point the effectiveness might diminish) as well as the FDA-approved biologic drug Humira (adalimumab).

 Another approach involves "unroofing," or removing skin tissue in the affected area to expose the tunnels beneath the skin and allow pus to drain, thereby relieving the pressure that is such a painful part of the disease for so many patients.
-In advanced stages, your doctor might suggest surgical removal of the affected areas, a procedure that in most cases requires skin grafts.
+In advanced stages, your doctor might suggest surgical removal of the affected areas, a procedure that in some cases include prolonged wound healing and skin grafting.

 While HS remains a challenging condition to live with, the ongoing research into biofilms may one day yield more effective treatment strategies for those dealing with the disease.
 Until then, talk with your doctor about the best plan to keep yourself one step ahead of HS.